The creme de la creme of Southbank pubs to sink a pint in.

 A traditional and historic Victorian public house and dining room, there is so much character here, and they have a great selection of award-winning craft beers, ales, local gins and fine wines on offer, not to mention the delicious roast dinners you can chomp down on.

-With its rustic décor, warm service and charming atmosphere, if I had to recommend one pub on the South Bank for an authentic experience, Market Porter would be it.
+With its rustic décor, warm service and charming atmosphere, if we had to recommend one pub on the South Bank for an authentic experience, Market Porter would be it.

 Not content with just being an all-round stellar boozer, the pub was also the setting for the ‘Third Hand Book Emporium’ in Harry Potter and the Prisoner of Azkaban!